richiq/umongo-async-mongomock/docs/userguide.rst

     0

 .. note::
-    You can use ``instance.register`` as a decoration to replace the template by it implementation.
-This is expecially useful if you only use a single
+    In most cases, you only use a single instance.
+In this case, you can use ``instance.register`` as a decoration to replace the template by its implementation.
-    instance:

     .. code-block:: python